 Future projects and goals

-Our vision is to establish superresolution microscopy as a tool for structural cell biology in situ to bridge the methodological gap that currently exists between cell biology and structural biology techniques.
-To this end, we have to push its limits on all fronts to establish a technique which combines nanometer three-dimensional resolution with maximum labeling efficiencies, absolute measurements of protein copy numbers, precise dual-color measurements, high-throughput for large scale statistics and novel data analysis approaches.
-With these tools we can address exciting biological questions, which were previously inaccessible.
+Our vision is to establish super-resolution microscopy as a tool for structural cell biology in situ to bridge the methodological gap that currently exists between cell biology and structural biology techniques.
+We aim to push its limits on all fronts to establish a technique which combines nanometre 3D resolution with maximum labelling efficiencies, absolute measurements of protein copy numbers, precise dual-colour measurements, high-throughput for large scale statistics and novel data analysis approaches, to address exciting biological questions, which were previously inaccessible.